How To Reduce Your Seasonal Allergy Symptoms

 - Minimize walks in wooded areas or gardens.

-- Check the forecast and stay indoors as much as possible on hot, dry, windy days when pollen counts are generally the highest.
+- Stay indoors when pollen is high: Check the forecast and stay indoors as much as possible on hot, dry, windy days when pollen counts are generally the highest.

-- Try to avoid extreme temperature changes, as they are triggers for some people with asthma.
+- Avoid extreme temperature changes: They are triggers for some people with asthma.

-- If possible, stay indoors between 5:00 a.m. and 10:00 a.m. when outdoor pollen counts are usually the highest.
+- If possible, stay indoors between 5am and 10am: Outdoor pollen counts are usually the highest during these times.

-- Wear a mask (such as an inexpensive painter's mask) when mowing the lawn if you are allergic to grass pollen or mold.
+- Wear a mask when mowing the lawn: Wearing an expensive painter's mask when mowing the lawn can help if you are allergic to grass pollen or mold.
 If possible, avoid mowing and being around freshly cut grass.

-- Avoid raking the leaves or working with hay or mulch if you are allergic to mold.
+- Avoid raking the leaves: Avoid raking the leaves or working with hay or mulch if you are allergic to mold.

-- After being outdoors, take a shower, wash your hair and change your clothes to remove pollen that may have collected in your clothes and hair.
+- Shower at the end of the day: After being outdoors, take a shower, wash your hair and change your clothes to remove pollen that may have collected in your clothes and hair.

-- Wear shoes and long pants and sleeves, and do not wear scented deodorants, perfumes, shampoos, or hair products in order to protect yourself from insect stings.
+- Protect yourself from insect stings: Wear shoes and long pants and sleeves, and do not wear scented deodorants, perfumes, shampoos, or hair products in order to protect yourself from insect stings.

 3 tips for reducing allergies in hotels

-- Remove feather pillows and ask for synthetic, non-allergenic pillows, or bring your own pillow or plastic pillow cover from home.
+- No feather pillows: Remove feather pillows and ask for synthetic, non-allergenic pillows, or bring your own pillow or plastic pillow cover from home.

-- If possible, keep the vent on the room air conditioner shut.
+- Close air conditioner vent: If possible, keep the vent on the room air conditioner shut.